MicrosoftDocs/powerapps-docs/articles/formula-reference.md

 ## D ##

-[Date](functions/function-date.md) Returns a date/time value, based on Year, Month, and Day values.  *Coming Soon.*
+[Date](functions/function-date-time.md) Returns a date/time value, based on Year, Month, and Day values.

-[DateAdd](functions/function-dateadd-datediff.md) Add days, months, quarters, or years to a date/time value. *Coming Soon.*
+[DateAdd](functions/function-dateadd-datediff.md) Add days, months, quarters, or years to a date/time value.

-[DateDiff](functions/function-dateadd-datediff.md) Subtracts two date values, and shows the result in days, months, quarters, or years. *Coming Soon.*
+[DateDiff](functions/function-dateadd-datediff.md) Subtracts two date values, and shows the result in days, months, quarters, or years.

-[DateTimeValue](functions/function-date.md) Converts a date and time string to a date/time value. *Coming Soon.*
+[DateTimeValue](functions/function-datevalue-timevalue.md) Converts a date and time string to a date/time value.

-[DateValue](functions/function-date.md) Converts a date-only string to a date/time value. *Coming Soon.*
+[DateValue](functions/function-datevalue-timevalue.md) Converts a date-only string to a date/time value.

 [DataSourceInfo](functions/function-datasourceinfo.md) Provides information about a data source.

-[Day](functions/function-datetime-parts.md) Retrieves the day portion of a date/time value.  *Coming Soon.*
+[Day](functions/function-datetime-parts.md) Retrieves the day portion of a date/time value.

 [Disable](functions/function-enable-disable.md) Disables a signal, such as **Location** (GPS). *Coming Soon.*